themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 #### Sass

-The folks who make [Sass](http://sass-lang.com/) call it "CSS with superpowers" and I have to agree.
+The folks who make [Sass](http://sass-lang.com/) call it "CSS with superpowers" and we have to agree.
 Sass is an extension of CSS that adds [a whole lot of great stuff](http://sass-lang.com/guide) we all wish it had from the start:

 * **Variables:** Useful for a lot of things, like defining a color at the beginning of your stylesheet so you only have to change it in one place.
 * **Nesting:** This can save a lot of redundant CSS lines while making it clearer what styles apply to which elements, and limiting their scope.